Shedding Light on Dark Matter at the LHC with Machine Learning: Collider Analysis

 For signal events, we used for generation the UFO~\cite{Darme:2023jdn} implementation of the NMSSM model~\cite{Christensen:2008py,Duhr:2011se}.
 Spin correlations in the chargino decays $\tilde\chi_1^\pm \to \tilde\chi_1^0 \, \ell^\pm \,\nu_{\ell}$ ($\ell=e, \mu$) were accounted for via the decay chain functionality in {\sc MadGraph5\_aMC@NLO}.
 The simulated mass points span the range $m_{\tilde\chi_2^{0}}\in [150,290]$~GeV, with $m_{\tilde\chi_2^0} - m_{\tilde\chi_1^0} \in [3, 30]$ GeV (all benchmark points are summarized in Tables~\ref{table:bps2} and~\ref{table:bps3} of the Appendix~\ref{sec:BPs}).

 The primary background corresponds to mono-photon final states characterized by significant missing transverse momentum, a high-$p_T$ ISR jet, and the presence of at least one charged lepton.
 The dominant contributions arise from $W+$jets, $W\gamma$, and $t\bar{t}+$jets.
 We also include subdominant processes such as $Z+$jets, single-top, $t\bar{t}\gamma$, and diboson production ($WW$, $ZZ$, and $ZW$).
-Other sources were found to be negligible.
+Other sources, including SM backgrounds producing two or more prompt photons (e.g. $\gamma\gamma+$jets, $W\gamma\gamma$), have small cross sections after applying our selection cuts and are therefore negligible.
+For the $W+$jets, $t\bar{t}+$jets, and $Z+$jets backgrounds, matrix-element samples were generated including up to two additional partons.
+For processes with an explicit photon, namely $W\gamma$ and $t\bar{t}\gamma$, as well as for single-top production, samples were generated including up to one additional jet.
+All other backgrounds were generated without extra matrix-element partons.
+Additional photons may arise from QED radiation in Pythia, while Delphes can misidentify other objects as photons according to its detector model.
+Both tools were used with their default configurations.

 Object identification criteria are outlined in Table~\ref{table:objectid}.
 These selections follow standard ATLAS Run 2 optimized cuts, following detector performance guidelines.
 Event preselection follows the criteria summarized in Table~\ref{table:selection}.
 These cuts are designed to enhance signal sensitivity while reducing the impact of the SM background.
 We adopt a relatively loose threshold for the missing energy, which can be beneficial in the high-luminosity LHC (HL-LHC) environment by increasing the event yield and potentially reducing statistical uncertainties.
 As shown in~\cite{Arganda:2024tqo}, even higher thresholds---such as $E_T^\text{miss} > 200$~GeV, compatible with current trigger menus---have only a minimal impact on the overall signal efficiency for this type of final state.